Netflix users decry ‘pointless’ scene in new series Wednesday

 An additional viewer rather enthusiastically agreed: “I DON’T KNOW HOW AND I DON’T CARE BUT I NEED LARISSA WEEMS ALIVE AND WELL NEXT SEASON.”

 Wednesday is available to stream on Netlifx now.
-Find The Independent’s review of the series here.
+The show has become a huge hit for the streaming service, which The Independent’s Jacob Stolworthy predicts could spell bad news in the long run.

 Register for free to continue reading